Meet Our Team

 John is passionate about helping others in his spare time, with a particular interest in veteran’s causes.
 John spent time mentoring high school students academically and athletically as they prepared to be first-generation college students.

-Karen Romani, MS
+Karen Romani, PhD

 Christine Summering, MA